wujastyk/GRETIL-mirror/README.md

 GRETIL's zip files have been excluded from this mirror.
 GRETIL's CSX- and REE- encoded files have been excluded from this mirror.
 All files here are Unicode.

+The bash script used to gather the files for this Github archive is:
+`#!/bin/bash -x`
+`#re-fetch all the Unicode files`
+`wget -r -A "*u.htm" http://gretil.sub.uni-goettingen.de/`